ziyaudheenms/FileBox-Frontend/README.md

-# FileBox - File Storage Web App
+# FileBox - Cloud Storage Platform

 FileBox is a modern cloud storage web application built with [Next.js](https://nextjs.org), providing a secure and user-friendly interface to manage, upload, and organize your files.
 The project leverages a clean dashboard UI, advanced file/folder management, and real-time cloud storage statistics.